katmore/gpu-loading-overlay/README.md

 #### Example 2) Why we use 'handles':

-**loadingOverlay** provides a 'spin handle' each time the loading overlay is activate so that asyncronous processes will not 'clobber' a subsequently started loading overlay.
+**loadingOverlay** provides a 'spin handle' each time the loading overlay is activated so that asyncronous processes will not 'clobber' a subsequently started loading overlay.

 Meaning, if the script fires off multiple processes subsequently with corresponding